 Let’s take a look at the current state of the influencer marketing industry.

 The influencer marketing industry is rapidly growing.
-In fact, it is set to grow to become a $13.8 billion industry in 2021.
+In fact, it was valued as a $13.8 billion industry in 2021.

 We can see this growth in the decisions companies are making these days.
 For example, brands are increasing their influencer marketing budget every year: